 Our expression for $|B{L,H}\rangle$ is very different!
 Usually a rotation from one basis to another preserves the vector length.
 This is no longer true here since the Hamiltonian is not Hermitian.
-Another consequence of working in an open system is that the overlap of the two eigenstates is no longer zero, but

-The two eigenstates are not really orthogonal!
-Remembering linear algebra from kindergarden, we know that we only need independent vectors to span a space, not necessarily orthogonal.
-This non-orthogonality is called vacuum regeneration, a mass eigenstate can propagate for a while and then turn into another mass eigenstate!
-This is different from oscillation, where you start not with something that is not a mass eigenstate.
+Another consequence of working in an open system is that the overlap of the two eigenstates is no longer zero, but non-orthogonality is called vacuum regeneration, a mass eigenstate can propagate for a while and then turn into another mass eigenstate!
+This is different from oscillation, where you start with something that is not a mass eigenstate.